yatesco/seafile-docs/deploy/deploy_http_sync.md

 # Configure Syncing via HTTP Protocol

 Starting from version 4.0.0, Seafile supports file syncing via HTTP protocol.
 To use this feature, you must configure Nginx or Apache on the server.
+(If you have already configured Nginx/Apache in version 3.x and your configuration matches the following, you don't need to do further modifications to enable HTTP/HTTPS syncing.)

 ## Nginx